nndahiro/pokemon_Machine_learning/README.md

 ***Background***

-These days there are almost too many pokemon to account with almost 900 different kind span over 8 generations (and counting).
+These days there are almost too many pokemon to account for with almost 900 different kind span over 8 generations (and counting).
 Yet, with so many choices to pick from, when playing the game it is of utmost importance to have a balanced team.
 Pokemon are divided into 18 different **types** broadly based off "elemental" or conceptual ideas.
 These include: fire, grass,